 - Additional programs

-Medical insurance In many cases, especially with young (under school age) children, you were probably made aware of Williams syndrome due to some other medical issue your child was experiencing.
-You medical costs should all be covered under your existing medical insuarance, or Medicare if you don't have insurance and qualify for Medicare services.
+Medical insurance In many cases, especially with young (under school age) children, are usually covered by corporate insurance policies.
+You were probably made aware of Williams syndrome due to some other medical issue your child was experiencing.
+You medical costs should all be covered under your existing medical insurance, or Medicare if you don't have insurance and qualify for Medicare services.

 But what about additional services like Physical, Occupational and Speech therapy?
 In many case these therapies may also be covered by your insurance as long as there is "medical necessity" and you have prescriptions for the therapies from your child's primary care physician.